adarshsavalagi1/EG/Backend/README.md

 ## 🚀 Features

-- **/summarize**: Takes COBOL code as input and returns a summary.
+- **/summarize**: Takes COBOL code as input and returns a summary as well as python generated code.
-- **/generate-code**: Takes a summary and returns the corresponding Python code.